 Description And Comments

-The first true roller coaster in Disney's Animal Kingdom, Expedition Everest earned the park's longest waits in line from the moment it opened - and for good reason.
-Your journey begins with an elaborate waiting area modeled after a Nepalese village; then you board an old train headed for the top of Mount Everest.
+The only true roller coaster in Animal Kingdom, Expedition Everest vies with Avatar Flight of Passage for the park’s longest waits in line—and for good reason.
+Your journey begins in an elaborate waiting area modeled after a Nepalese village; then you board an old train headed for the base camp of Mount Everest.
 Throughout the waiting area are posted notes from previous expeditions, some with cryptic observations regarding a mysterious creature said to guard the mountain.
 These ominous signs are ignored (as if you have a choice!), resulting in a high-speed encounter with the Abominable Snowman himself.

-The ride consists of tight turns (some while traveling backward), hills and dips, but no loops or inversions.
-From your departure at the loading station through your first high-speed descent, you'll see some of the most spectacular panoramas available in Walt Disney World.
-On a clear day you'll be able to view the arrangement of the buildings at Coronado Springs, Epcot's Spaceship Earth, and possibly downtown Orlando.
-But look quickly, because you'll immediately be propelled, projectile-like, through the inner and outer reaches of the mountain.
-The final drop and last few turns are among the best-designed coaster effects Disney has ever made.
-A few minor criticisms: At a couple of points, your vehicle is stopped while the ride's track is reconfigured, affecting the attraction's continuity.
-And while the Yeti audioanimatronic is undoubtedly impressive, he breaks down more than a 30-year old Fiat.
-Most days Disney just simulates the Yeti moving by flashing a strobe light on his motionless body.
-But don't let these small shortcomings stop you from riding.
+The ride consists of tight turns (some while traveling backward), hills, and dips but no loops or inversions.
+From your departure at the loading station through your first high-speed descent, you’ll see some of the most spectacular panoramas in Walt Disney World: On a clear day, you can see the buildings of Coronado Springs Resort, EPCOT’s Spaceship Earth, and possibly downtown Orlando.
+But look quickly because you’re immediately propelled, projectile-like, through the inner and outer reaches of the mountain.
+The final drop and last few turns are among Disney’s very best coaster effects.

-The Expedition Everest ride is tremendous.
-It has enough surprises and run-away speed to make it one of the more enjoyable in the whole Orlando area.
-The little details leading up to the ride are unbelievable.
+Expedition Everest is tremendous.
+It has enough surprises and runaway speed to make it one of the more enjoyable thrill rides in the whole Orlando area.

 Expedition Everest was so smooooth!
 I went right out and brought my granny back to ride it.
 She didn't throw up or anything!